Dark Matter and Baryon Asymmetry from Monopole-Axion Interactions: Model Setup

 with $F'$ the $U(1)_D$ field strength and $\alpha_D\equiv e_D^2/4\pi$.
 This coupling promotes the dark vacuum angle to the axion field value, $\theta\equiv a/f_a$, leading to an axion-dependent Witten effect for monopoles and dyons.

 In the presence of the QCD axion background, the monopole acquires extra charges and masses, becoming a dyon.
 The QCD axion mass also receives corrections from the instanton in the dark sector, $e^{-S_{\rm inst}}=e^{-2\pi/\alpha_D}$, which is exponentially suppressed for our choice of parameters.
 The strong CP problem thus remains solved by the QCD axion.
 In the BPS limit with electric level $n\in\mathbb{Z}$, the dyon mass is $m_D^2 = m_M^2 + m_W^2\left(n-{\theta}/{2\pi}\right)^2$, where $m_M=4\pi v_D/e_D$ is the mass of the purely magnetic monopole.
 Before introducing light dark fermions, the dyon is stable against losing electric charge by emitting charged vector bosons~\cite{Weinberg:2012pjx}\footnote{In the non-BPS limit, the emission of charged vector bosons may be possible.
-Still, the Universe ends up with too many of these bosons, which lead to overclosure.}.
+Still, the Universe ends up with too many of these bosons, which leads to overclosure~\cite{Brummer:2025inh}.}.
 After light fermions with mass $m_f$ are introduced to the theory, the charge radius of the dyon parametrically increases from $1/m_M$ to $1/m_f$~\cite{Hook:2024als,Grossman:1983yf,Yamagishi:1982wp}, thereby lowering the electrostatic contribution to the dyon mass.
 The dyon mass as a function of the $\theta$ value has been calculated as~\cite{Hook:2024vhf}

-The difference of the dyon masses between the adjacent levels, though lowered by the light fermions, can be larger than $2 m_f$ when $\theta$ approaches $2\pi$~\cite{Hook:2024vhf}, allowing for the dyon to decay to a pair of fermions with certain $\theta$ values per period.
-Since the dark fermions are $SU(2)$ doublets, the two components will have different charges, with $f_1$ charge $+e_D/2$ and $f_2$ charge $-e_D/2$.
+The difference of the dyon masses between the adjacent levels, though lowered by the light fermions, can be larger than $2 m_f$ when $\theta$ approaches $2\pi$~\cite{Hook:2024vhf}, allowing for the dyon to decay to a pair of fermions with certain $\theta$ values per period. \footnote{ The fermion dynamics reduce to a 1+1-dimensional Dirac equation~\cite{Kazama:1976fm,Grossman:1983yf,Yamagishi:1982wp,Hook:2024vhf}, where pair production is fixed by the axial anomaly and is unsuppressed.
+Solving the Dirac equation gives a rate $\Gamma = (v - 2m_f)/\pi$ when $v > 2m_f$, which for $v \gtrsim 2m_f$ implies $\Gamma = \mathcal{O}(m_f)$~\cite{Blaer:1981ps}.
+We find such a rate is much larger than the Hubble rate in our parameter space when the decay kinematically open and will thus treat the decay as instantaneous. } Since the dark fermions are $SU(2)$ doublets, the two components will have different charges, with $f_1$ charge $+e_D/2$ and $f_2$ charge $-e_D/2$.
 The pair production process is $M_{n-1}\rightarrow M_n+{f_1^c}+f_2$, where $n$ denotes the quantized dyonic level, and both outgoing particles carry charge $-e_D/2$.

 As $\theta$ evolves due to the axion rotation, the charge of dyons changes dynamically, enabling level crossings and releasing the corresponding mass-gap energy.
 Changes in $\theta$ are continuously accompanied by transitions between dyonic levels $n$.
 Fermion emissions by dyons were studied in Refs.~\cite{Blaer:1981ps,Blaer:1981ui,Marciano:1983pu,Lam:1984sm} and more recently in Ref.~\cite{Hook:2024vhf} with a static $\theta$.
 Our scenario instead uses a dynamical axion field to induce level crossings of charge-varying dyons.